Tlesis/SquakePlusPlus/README.md

 # Squake++
-Squake++ is client-side mod for Minecraft which adds bunnyhopping, strafe jumping, air control, trimping, and sharking to Minecraft.
+Squake++ is client-side Fabric mod for Minecraft which adds bunnyhopping, strafe jumping, air control, trimping, and sharking, as well as a spedometer.
 It also can disable the loss of speed when taking fall damage (needs to be installed server-side).
+All options are configurable with an ingame config GUI.

 The modified movement code is based on Quake and Half-Life's code, with the the goal to make the movement feel the same as Half-Life.
 Because of this, trimping and sharking, which are based off of Fortress Forever's movement (not Half-Life), are disabled by default.
 These are only included as they were features in the [original Squake](https://www.curseforge.com/minecraft/mc-mods/squake) by squeek502.